Status: In Development

 Operational lead: Quentin Sloper

-Estates project manager: Barry Frost
+Estates project manager: Yvonne Edwards

 The objective is to create a Sports Park with direct links to Durham City, which will deliver an extensive refurbishment and redevelopment of the existing internal and external sporting facilities at Maiden Castle, together with construction of a new sports complex.
-The facilities will include state-of-the-art sports laboratories which will facilitate the transfer of elements of the Sport, Exercise and Physical Activity undergraduate degree programme to Maiden Castle and underpin the successful development of this programme.
+The facilities will include state-of-the-art sports laboratories which will facilitate the transfer of elements of the Sport, Exercise and Physical Activity undergraduate degree programme to Maiden Castle and underpin the successful development of this Department.